kyhau/aws-notebook/DynamoDB.md

     - Can contain attribute names, conditional operators, and built-in functions.
     - A failed conditional write returns **ConditionalCheckFailedException**.

-## Throughput

-### Provisioning Reads and Writes

-- **Read Capacity Unit (RCU)** provides 1 **strongly consistent read** (or **2 eventually consistent reads**) per second for items **< 4KB** in size.
-    - E.g. Your items are 10KB in size and you want to read 80 strongly consistent items from a table per second.
-    - How many RCUs in 10KB:  10KB / 4KB = 2.5   =>  3
-    - Each item requires 3 RCUs; 80 items need:  3 * 80 = 240 RCUs.
-    - Strongly consistent reads =>  240 RCUs
-    - Eventually consistent reads => 120 RCUs

-- **Write Capacity Unit (WCU)** provides 1 write per second for items **< 1KB** in size.
-    - Adding, updating, or deleting an item in a table also costs a WCU and additional WCUs to write to any LSI and GSI.
-    - E.g. Your items are 1.5KB in size and you want to write 20 items per second.
-    - How many WCUs in 1.5KB:  1.5KB / 1KB = 1.5   =>  2
-    - Each item requires 2 RCUs; 20 items need:  2 * 20 = 40 WCUs

-- Scale without downtime but takes time.

-### Throughput - Throttling

-- Consistently reading or writing more than the provisioned RCU/WCU per partition.
-- Using one partition or key extensively.
-- Stale or unused data occupying partition and key space.

-### Throughput - Burst Capacity

-- Underutilized RCU/WCU are retained as burst capacity by DynamoDB if available.
-- Five minute of unused read and write capacity
-- Used for floods.
-- Not guaranteed.

-### Throughput - Reserved Capacity

-- Discounted capacity units can be purchased ahead of.
-- Reserved automatically get applied to your RCU/WCU usage.
-- Over time, this can significantly reduce your costs.

 ## Monitoring using Amazon CloudWatch